rht-labs/tech-exercise/docs/1-the-manual-menace/15-mattermost-101.md

     ![mattermost-no-team-back-page](images/mattermost-no-team-back-page.png)

 5. Every tenant will have a team with their notification channels.
 Only tenant members will be part of this team.
+Following channels will be created and can be configured to receive alerts from configured applications.
+    - application-metrics-alerts
+	- application-outage-alerts
+	- application-e2e-release-notifications
+	- application-e2e-test-notifications
+	- application-e2e-pipeline-notifications
+	- application-logs-alerts

     ![mattermost-tenant-team-page](images/mattermost-tenant-team-page.png)